USFWS/secas/_posts/2021-12-20-apply-to-join-the-Southeast-Blueprint-user-support-team.md

 ---
 published: false
 ---
-SECAS is hiring up to three new user support staff for the Southeast Blueprint!
-You can apply here via USAJobs:
+SECAS is hiring up to three new Blueprint user support staff in the Southeast region!
+You can apply via USAJobs.
+The posting closes on 12/29.

 Federal employees: https://www.usajobs.gov/job/627184400
 Open to anyone:  https://www.usajobs.gov/job/627220300

+Contact Rua at rua_mordecai@fws.gov with any questions.

 Here's some additional information to give you a sense of what user support does.
 Feel free to share with your colleagues!
 You can also check out this 3-part blog series from Louise Vaughn for a more in-depth look ([March 2021: "Ask me Anything"](https://secassoutheast.org/2021/03/12/ask-me-anything.html), [April 2021: We're here to help--wait, come back!"](https://secassoutheast.org/2021/04/25/here-to-help-wait-come-back.html), and [May 2021 - "Breaking down barriers to conservation action - the role of Blueprint user support"](https://secassoutheast.org/2021/05/26/Breaking-down-barriers-to-conservation-action-The-role-of-Blueprint-user-support.html)).